 Psalm 16:11 You make known to me the path of life; you will fill me with joy in your presence, with eternal pleasures at your right hand.

-Now the thing about joy is that sometimes we may not feel joyful but we can make a choice to choose joy in every situation in life and this is not a joy dictated by what is happening around us but by spending time with the Father and just basking in His presence.
+Now the thing about joy is that sometimes we may not feel joyful but we can make a choice to choose joy in every situation in life and this is not a joy dictated by what is happening around us, but by spending time with the Father and just basking in His presence.
 You can’t help but feel happier, calmer, peaceful, content and joyful when you have been with Him and you always come away with the fragrance of Jesus on you.
-This is not just for your benefit but for the world around you as you get to show Jesus to those you come into contact with.
+This is not just for your benefit, but for the world around you as you get to show Jesus to those you come into contact with.

-Whether we feel like a joy filled bath bomb or not the truth is that as Christians we have so much to be joyful for and it can be so easy to forget this when we are walking through tough, painful seasons when anxiety or worry are knocking at the door.
+Whether we feel like a joy filled bath bomb or not the truth is that as Christians we have so much to be joyful about and it can be so easy to forget this when we are walking through tough, painful seasons when anxiety or worry are knocking at the door.
 But…

 Psalm 94:19 When anxiety was great within me, your consolation brought me joy.